Selengerel/SeattleAirbnb_Analysis/README.md

 For this project, I was interested in using Airbnb [Seattle Open Data from Kaggle](https://www.kaggle.com/airbnb/seattle) from Jan 2016 to Jan 2017 to answer following business questions:

 1. Which kinds of accomodations are listed and how do they make up the price?
-2. How big is the context between number of reviewer comments and the popularity of the objects?
+2. How big is the connection between number of reviewer comments and the popularity of the objects?
 3. Which accommodations of which host were actually booked and which ones generated the most revenue?